jimhigson/oboe.js-dissertation/markdown/3_Background.md

 against the unadorned browser, Javascript applications read as a maze of platform detection and special cases.
-Once applications were built using abstractions over the underlying platform differences they could be written purposefully and were able to express more complex ideas.
+Once applications were built using abstractions over the underlying platform differences they could be written purposefully and programmers were able to express more complex ideas.

 Today JSON is generally the preferred format, especially for resources transmitted to client-side web applications.